-DOL to Release Proposed Rulemaking on Overtime Regulations in March 2019
+Update: U.S. DOL Releases Proposed Rulemaking on Overtime Regulations

-- The U.S. DOL’s WHD held public listening sessions on the federal “Overtime Rule,” focusing on salary threshold.
+- The U.S. DOL’s Wage and Hour Division previously held public listening sessions on the federal “Overtime Rule”, focusing on salary threshold.

-- The proposal would look to revise regulations governing the executive, administrative, and professional exemptions from the Fair Labor Standards Act’s minimum wage and overtime requirements.
+- The proposal would revise salary thresholds for the executive, administrative, and professional (white collar) exemptions from the Fair Labor Standards Act’s minimum wage and overtime requirements.

 - Employers should continue to comply with existing federal overtime regulations, as well as applicable state requirements.